Cookie-gg/LeMoN/README.md

 - Prettier
   https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode

-※ When you use `React.memo`, be careful warning of ESLink and write like below
+※ When you use `React.memo`, be careful warning of ESLint and write like below

 ```tsx
 import React from 'react';